brodybits/cordova-sqlite-evmax-legacy-exp-free/README.md

 **NOTICE:** Other Cordova sqlite commercial licenses are NOT valid for this plugin version.

-XXX GENERAL: This is an EXPERIMENTAL plugin version with support for parallel reader database readers for iOS/macOS only.
+XXX GENERAL: This is an EXPERIMENTAL plugin version with support for parallel sqlite database readers for TBD iOS/macOS ONLY.
 Android & Windows are NOT supported by this plugin version branch.

 XXX [brodybits / cordova-sqlite-evmax-legacy-exp-free#1](https://github.com/brodybits/cordova-sqlite-evmax-legacy-exp-free/issues/1): parallel reader/writer failures may occur due to locking as described in <https://www.sqlite.org/lockingv3.html>.
 Temporary workaround may be needed at the application layer.
 Another alternative discussed in [brodybits / cordova-sqlite-evmax-legacy-exp-free#1](https://github.com/brodybits/cordova-sqlite-evmax-legacy-exp-free/issues/1) may be to use WAL mode instead.

 XXX TODO: This document may be out of date.

-XXX read-only mode TBD possibly not enforced
+XXX TBD read-only mode is NOT ENFORCED

 XXX deleteDatabase NOT SUPPORTED for now, selfTest also NOT supported

-_XXX OTHER ISSUES:_
+XXX TBD OTHER ISSUES:
-- _possible crash in certain cases of inline BLOB values on iOS/macOS_
+- possible crash in certain cases of inline BLOB values on iOS/macOS
-- _this plugin version now returns invalid error code & inconsistent error message on iOS/macOS_
+- this plugin version now returns invalid error code & inconsistent error message on iOS/macOS
-- _INSERT or IGNORE result in case of constraint violation reports insertId=-1 on iOS/macOS_
+- INSERT or IGNORE result in case of constraint violation reports INCORRECT insertId value (-1) on iOS/macOS

 ## About this plugin version branch